-SIMTICS currently has a catalog of over 160 modules, covering ultrasound scanning procedures and protocols, radiographic positioning, dental assisting, medical assisting, basic life support, and common medical procedures.
-Contact the SIMTICS team at www.simtics.com
+SimTutor currently has a catalog of over 170 SIMTICS modules, covering ultrasound scanning procedures and protocols, radiographic positioning, dental assisting, medical assisting, basic life support, and common medical procedures.
+For more information about SIMTICS, check out www.simtics.com.

-Professor John Windsor is co-founder of SIMTICS, an interactive learning company that provides web based simulations for allied health and medical procedures.
-He holds a personal Chair in Surgery at the University of Auckland and is a Consultant Surgeon at Auckland City Hospital.
-ILH asked him about simulation-based cognitive learning and what inspired him to launch SIMTICS.
+Professor John Windsor is co-founder of SIMTICS, an interactive learning company that provides web based simulations for allied health and medical procedures, which is now called SimTutor.
+John holds a personal Chair in Surgery at the University of Auckland and is a Consultant Surgeon at Auckland City Hospital.
+ILH asked him about simulation-based cognitive learning and what inspired him to dream of the SIMTICS product.

 I’ve never spoken to an educator who doesn’t want the best possible learning experience for their students.
 That ambition to deliver a comprehensive, engaging and enjoyable educational experience is certainly shared by the instructors at the Kettering College Sonography program.